UrmLmn/Library-System/README.md

 # Library System
-"Simple Social Network" is a simple PHP-based website I'm programming, as I'm learning PHP and web development in general.
+"Library System Project" is a simple PHP-based library system I am developing, as I'm currently learning PHP and web development in general.